tinghaoK7727/Project_6_SWIFT/README.md

 9. Next, we have another **Map** showing the **Average Transaction Time** in each country.

-10. And on chart 10, we explore **the average charges in each country** in EURO and in USD with a **Bar Chart**.
+10. And on chart 10, we explore **the average charges in each country** in EURO and in USD with a **Stacked Bar Chart**.
 This can tell us how the choice of currency can have an impact on the charges.
 While in some countries using EURO will have lower charges, in others this might not be the case.

 11. The 11th chart uses a **parameter** to filter the view **by Year**.
 The display is a **Bubble Chart** showing the number of transactions per country per year.
 The **size** of the bubble also inidicates the number of the transactions in the respective country.